1099-B Tips & Tax Guides

 Read articleEvery 1099-B Transaction Marked 'Needs Review' in TurboTax?
 Why It Happens and How to Clear Them

-You imported your 1099B.
-Everything looked fine in the summary screen.
-Then you hit Federal Review, and TurboTax flags every single transaction with a yellow...
+You imported your 1099-B. Everything looked fine in the summary screen.
+Then you hit Federal Review, and TurboTax flags every single transaction with a yello...

 Read articleSchwab 1099-B Import to TurboTax Failing?
 Here's Why (And the Fix)